jnozzi/cocoadev.com/markdown/NSWindow.md

 In 10.2 there is an API for accessing the borderview buttons, and you can remove it that way.
 However, I found that it left a rect in the titlebar where you can't drag the window...
 Bizarre.

-I made the cocoa-dev post method quoted above, and I didn't have problems removing it and still hvaing the window draggable in 10.1 - haven't tried it that way in 10.2.  --General/NicholasRiley
+I made the cocoa-dev post method quoted above, and I didn't have problems removing it and still hvaing the window draggable in 10.1 - haven't tried it that way in 10.2.  --NicholasRiley

 ----

-If you create a window with the style General/NSBorderlessWindowMask and want to be able to accept keyDown events you must also implement:
+If you create a window with the style NSBorderlessWindowMask and want to be able to accept keyDown events you must also implement:
  - (BOOL)canBecomeKeyWindow
  {
  	return YES;
  }
-In addition to the General/FirstResponderTrio
+In addition to the FirstResponderTrio

 ----